 prepared raised bed for nursery a well rotten FYM or compost mix with soil at the rate 4 kg/m2.

-Make Nursery beds with 100 cm wide and 30 cm in height.
+Make Nursery beds 100 cm wide and 30 cm in height.

 Mix fertilizers, 100 gms of sulphate, and 50 gm of thiamat on each bed and mix them with soils on the bed.

-The seeds of Lettuce should be sown in lines at a spacing of 5 cm between rows and 1.5-2 cm depth.
+Lettuce’s seeds should be sown in lines at a spacing of 5 cm between rows and 1.5-2 cm depth.
 The seed should be covered with sand and FYM mixture.

 Plants are ready for planting in approximately 21-28 days.